 - Achievement in improving person and family engagement

 Nominations must adhere to the format and length limitations to be considered for the award.
-They must be submitted electronically through the form below.
-If you are unable to find the form, you may access it here (link), or by printed nomination form located in the 2018 Healthcare Quality and Safety Award brochure (PDF).
 Submissions may include up to two pages of written narrative, as well as pertinent supplementary materials to support the nomination.
 No more than six pages of material, in addition to the nomination form and narrative, will be considered.
 Application and supplementary materials that are mailed in will not be returned.